-SOC 450 - Seminar in Sociology
+- SOC 450 Seminar in Sociology

+- Sociology Electives Credits, 6 sem. hrs.

-Minor Field Credits, 9 sem. hrs.
+- Minor Field Credits, 9 sem. hrs.

+- Electives Credits, 15 sem. hrs.

 Sociology, B.S.

 Sociology Major Requirements

 Sociology is the scientific study of human behavior, especially as it is influenced by social groups and culture.
 A distinctive feature of the program is the integration of theory and research utilizing significant computer applications.